overshiki/HFClifford/README.md

 # HFClifford
 Clifford simulator written in `Haskell` and `Fortran`

-let `fortran` handles the core numerical part, and let `haskell` handles all others
+let `Fortran` handles the core numerical part, and let `Haskell` handles all others

 ### preperation
 in current dir